 Information about the applicant’s gender is for statistical purposes only.
 As this information has no influence on the application procedure, applicants may leave this section blank if they wish.
 Information about the applicant's nationality is also for statistical purposes.
 Again, this information has no influence on the application process.

-Please see instruction for using the recruitment system here (the link will be posted very soon).
+Please see instructions for using the recruitment system:

 The criteria for the evaluation of applications are the scientific merits of the research proposal, the theoretical and methodological framework (innovativeness and significance from the perspective of multidisciplinary potential and/or a specific research field), the feasibility of the research proposal, the applicant’s scholarly merits in relation to the career stage, and the suitability of the research proposal for the Collegium and the University of Helsinki.
 The instructions given to the evaluators are available online on the Collegium’s website.